sergeim28/node-ts-robot-toy/README.md

 - REPORT announces the X,Y and F of the robot.

 All commands must be in uppercase, all lower and mixed case commands will be ignored.

-# How to run the project

-- `npm install`
-- `npm run start` for the dev start using nodemon
-- `npm run build` to build and deploy
-- `npm run test` to run tests using jest

-# Notes

-- Need to write all unit tests, I implemented only one usecase and wrote titles for other possible tests, so will need to complete as per the needs